 Google has said that it treats the ALT tag as the most important textual information about an image.

 But it’s not the only factor that goes into their algorithm.
 Some of the others that you have direct control over are the Title attribute, the filename, and the textual context around the image on the page.
+I’ve found captions to be an especially useful tool for this, in part because people often seem read image captions even if they’re skimming the page.
 How much each of these matters relative to the others is all part of Google’s secret sauce.
 The Title field is also used for tooltips when a user rolls the cursor over an image.

 WordPress’s built-in media manager includes fields for Caption and Description.
 Use both if you want to, but at least in terms of SEO, neither is an important as the ALT tag.
 You can find information on the purpose of each of WordPress’s media fields is here.